 First Party Insurance Claims

 First party insurance claims are between the policyholder and their own insurance company.
 If a driver runs a red light and causes an accident, they would file a claim with their own insurance company.
-According to Dana Roberts of Knapp & Roberts, a Phoenix injury law firm that handles car accident cases, the insured driver is essentially just using their own insurance to pay for their damages, while admitting all or partial fault.
+The insured driver is essentially just using their own insurance to pay for their damages, while admitting all or partial fault.

 Examples of first party insurance claims include: